PROVGEN: A Privacy-Preserving Approach for Outcome Validation in Genomic Research: Methodology

+\textbf{Motivation of Adopting XOR Mechanism.} Two reasons justify the suitability of the XOR mechanism for our scenario: (i) it can directly generate a binary noise matrix attributed to the matrix-valued Bernoulli distribution with a quadratic exponential dependence structure~\cite{lovison2006matrix}; and (ii) the dependence structure enables the characterization of various correlations among the encoded SNPs.

+It is noteworthy that, in practice, there are infinite ways to generate the values of $\T$ and $\La_{ij}$ (i.e., the parametric matrices in the XOR mechanism).
+As long as the sufficient condition in (\ref{condition_general}) is satisfied, achieving $\epsilon$-differential privacy is possible.
+In \cite{ji2021differentially}, the authors assume that $\T$ and $\La_{ij}$ are positive definite matrices and suggest generating them by solving a complex optimization problem.
+In this work, we relax this assumption and generate $\T$ by considering the biological characteristics of SNPs.

-To preserve the inherent correlation among SNPs, we consider a publicly available dataset (which has the same set of SNPs as $D$, e.g., the control group in the case-control setup discussed in Section\ref{sec:back_gwas}).
-We use the log-linear association to model such correlation.
-In particular, we construct a matrix $\widetilde{\T}\in\mathcal{R}^{2m\times 2m}$ with diagonal entries $\widetilde{\theta}_{p,p}$ and non-diagonal entries $\widetilde{\theta}_{p,q}$ ($p\neq q$) calculated as
+In particular, the entries of $\T$ (cf. (\ref{eq:bernoulli_pdf}) in Section~\ref{sec:bernoulli_pdf}) are referred to as ``feature-association'' values~\cite{ji2021differentially,lovison2006matrix}.
+They model the correlations between the columns of $D^b\in\{0,1\}^{n\times 2m}$, representing the inherent dependencies among SNPs~\cite{naveed2015privacy}.
+To preserve these inherent correlations, we utilize a publicly available reference dataset that contains the same set of SNPs as $D$ (e.g., the control group in a case-control study).
+Such datasets can be obtained from open-source genomic repositories, such as 1000 Genomes~\cite{1000genome}.